qinwyh/SportsVideos/README.md

 pip install -r requirements.txt
 ```

-## 1. Select Ball Flight Area
+## 1. Data Preprocessing

 Select the `ball_flight_area` and `rim` interactively via the graphical user interface.
-All related data files are saved in the `./metadata` directory.
+All related data files are then saved in the `./metadata` directory.

 ```bash
 python 1_data_preprocess/select_flight_area.py